tanloong/neosca/README.md

 and
 [Stanford Tregex](https://nlp.stanford.edu/software/tregex.html).
 After you have NeoSCA installed, you can use `nsca --check-depends` to install them.
+Note that this command requires Administrative privileges if you are on Windows.

 ## <a name="basic-usage"></a> Basic Usage <small><sup>[Top ▲](#contents)</sup></small>